-I give my conser nt to participate in all field trips organized by his/her (student's full name) classroom or special area teacher for the school year.
-In c loing so, I agree to t he following: 1.
-In case of a medical emergency, I grant the opersons listed below can be reached. chaperones the right to auth norize medical care, if none of the 2.
-I understand that my signature on this form grants permission for my child to participate in all field trips organized by my child's classroom/special area teacher for the school year.
-3. I agree to pay the expense of returning my child home before termination of the event if s/he does not adhere to Laurens Central School established standards of conduct.
-4. I understand the school is not responsible for damage or loss of property personally owned by my child.
+I give my cons ent to participate in all field trips organized by

+my cons (student's full name)

+his/he r classroom or special area teacher for the school year.
+In c loing so, I agree to t he following:

+1. In case of a medical emergency, I grant the chaperones the right to authorize medical care, if none of the persons listed below can be reached.

+2. organized by my child's classroom/special area teacher for the school year.
+I agree to pay the expense of returning my child home before termination of the event if s/he does not adhere to Laurens Central School established standards of conduct.

+3.

+4.

 5. I understand that I may be responsible for additional fees associated with each trip.

-Signat ure of Parent/Guardian Date TO CC ONTACT IN CASE OF EMERGENCY Name Home Phone Work Phone Parent/ /Guardian: • • Physician Phone #
+Signat ure of Parent/Guardian Date

+то со ONTACT IN CASE OF EMERGENCY

+Name Home Phone Work Phone

+Parent /Guardian: .

+Parent /Guardian: -

+Relati ve/Friend: · -

+- y Physician Phone #

+Spacia 1 Madical Condition of your shild: